dylanpicart/excel_api_access/README.md

 - **Redundant Downloads**: Prevented by storing file hashes and only updating on changes.
 - **Virus Scan Overhead**: In-memory scanning might add overhead, but ensures security.
 - **Size Limit Errors**: If you see “INSTREAM: Size limit reached” warnings, increase `StreamMaxLength` in `clamd.conf`.
+- **Windows Skipping**: If you can’t run ClamAV natively, the skip mechanism means the scraper still works without throwing errors.

 ---